Last updated on August 3rd, 2018 at 04:58 am

-Wait for a second interview, or for a final one with the decision maker (HR manager, CEO, etc), try to connect with them, and just then negotiate your salary.
+Wait for a second interview, or for a final one with the decision maker (HR director, CEO, etc), try to connect with them, and just then negotiate your salary.

 While HR generalists or external recruiters have sometimes an authorization to add 10% to the initial salary offer, the owner of the company, or any other high executive, can easily add 30%, or even more, if they really want to have you in their team.